-- 1 Log on to the MAINT user ID. - 2 If the Software Inventory disk (51D) was accessed R/O (read only) then establish write access to the Software Inventory disk.
+- 1 Log on to the MAINT user ID (that has privilege class E authority and has access to the VMSES/E code disk (default MAINT 5E5) and VMSES/E Software Inventory disk (default MAINT 51D)) - 2 If the Software Inventory disk (51D) was accessed R/O (read only) then establish write access to the Software Inventory disk.

-Note: If the MAINT 51D minidisk was accessed R/O, you will need to have the user who has it linked R/W link it as R/O. You then can issue the following commands to obtain write access to it.
+Note: If the MAINT 51D minidisk was accessed R/O, you will need to have the user who has it linked R/W link it as R/O. You can then issue the following commands to obtain write access to it.
 Do not use mw mode.
 Do not continue with these procedures until a R/W link is established to the 51D minidisk.